-Once you have your performance review tool, merit increase percentage, and employee peer groups identified, work with your campus/college/unit senior leadership team to create a merit pay implementation timeline that includes:
+Once you have identified your performance review tool, merit increase percentage, and employee peer groups, work with your campus, college, or unit's senior leadership team to create a merit pay implementation timeline that includes:

 - 1. Clear assignment of roles and responsibilities - 2.
 Creation of communications, forms, and supporting documents - 3.
 Dates when preliminary performance reviews will be completed - 4.
 Dates when senior leadership will meet to discuss preliminary reviews and distribution performance among employees - 5.
 Financial analysis: translation of performance rankings into merit increase amounts - 6.
-Dates when final reviews and merit increase awards will be communicated to employees - 7.
-Training dates for managers and supervisors on the tools and process, as well as how to effectively determine the merit amount and communicate the results to employees - 8.
+Dates when final reviews and merit increases will be communicated to employees - 7.
+Training dates for managers and supervisors on the tools and process, as well as how to determine the merit amount and communicate the results to employees - 8.
 Training dates for employees on how performance will be evaluated, how increases will be determined, and timing of the merit increase cycle - 9.
-Handoffs with Payroll and HRMS at the local and central level to ensure appropriate and efficient processing of increases.
+Handoffs with Payroll and HRMS at the local and central level to process increases

-Any communications to employees about any salary increases for fiscal year 2023 should state that the increase is contingent on final approval of the budget by the Board of Regents in June.
+Any communications to employees about salary increases for fiscal year 2024 should state that the increase is contingent on final approval of the budget by the Board of Regents in June.